Ayush-Mishra-0018/Mernify25-Backend/README.md

 ## Deployment & production notes 🚀
 - For multi-instance deployments, configure Socket.IO to use the Redis adapter so events broadcast across instances (see `socket.io-redis` adapter docs).
-- Use managed Redis (Upstash, Redis Cloud, AWS Elasticache) and managed MongoDB (Atlas) in production.
 - Ensure the host supports WebSockets or use a provider that supports sticky sessions / a Redis adapter.
 - Use environment variables from the provider dashboard and keep secrets secure.